Gentlemen's Agreement of 1907: Background

-Chinese immigration to California boomed during the Gold Rush of 1852, but strict Japanese government practiced policies of isolation thwarted Japanese emigration.
-It was not until 1868 that the Japanese government lessened restrictions and that Japanese immigration to the United States began.
+Chinese immigration to California boomed during the Gold Rush of 1852, but the Japanese government practiced strict policies of isolation that thwarted Japanese emigration.
+In 1868, the Japanese government lessened restrictions, and Japanese immigration to the United States began.
 Anti-Chinese sentiment motivated American entrepreneurs to recruit Japanese laborers.
-In 1885, the first Japanese workers arrived in the Kingdom of Hawaii, which was then independent.

-Most Japanese immigrants wanted to reside in America permanently and came in family groups, in contrast to the Chinese immigration of young men, most of whom soon returned to China.
-Japanese immigrants assimilated to American social norms, such as on clothing.
+Most Japanese immigrants wanted to reside in America permanently and came in family groups, in contrast to the Chinese immigrants, most of whom were young men who soon returned to China.
+Japanese immigrants assimilated to American social norms, such as those on clothing.
 Many joined Methodist and Presbyterian churches.

 As the Japanese population in California grew, they were viewed with suspicion as an entering wedge by Japan.
 By 1905, Japanese Americans lived not only in Chinatown but throughout San Francisco, while anti-Japanese rhetoric was common in the Chronicle newspaper.
 In that year, the Japanese and Korean Exclusion League was established to promote four policies: